KarlGong/ptest/doc/en/index.rst

 1 - Introduction
 ================
-ptest is a light test runner for Python.
+ptest is a light test framework for Python.
 With ptest, you can tag test classes & test cases by decorators, execute test cases by command line, and get clear reports.

 Writing a test in ptest is typically a two-step process: